 “In its simplest form, a KPI is a type of performance measurement that helps you understand how your organization or department is performing.
 A good KPI should act as a compass, helping you and your team understand whether you’re taking the right path toward your strategic goals.”

-Key performance indicators are absolutely necessary for every employee training program.
+Learning KPIs are absolutely necessary for every employee training program.

 If you already have a training program in place but don’t have KPIs, it’s time to get them on your radar!